This post was written by Barbara Simmons at livintheblueskylife.com.

-Let’s look a little closer at perceived value.
+A closer look at perceived value.

 I would never pay $200 for jeans, but I happen to fit into $20 jeans.
 For me, they are comfortable and they look good, so I feel good about wearing them.
 I sometimes wonder if I would look better in $200 ones, but not very often.

 I’m pretty sure $200 jeans won’t change my life.

 Is there a miracle in those expensive jeans?
 I mean, there must be something for all that cash!

 Advertising works on the principle of human nature that says:

 What if there is something better out there?

 Meh.
 If those $200 beauties ever went on sale, or if I suddenly came into money, I might try them.
 I might even buy them.